 6. Helen Barbara Padden, b.
 2 July 1913 Manchester NH, d.
 18 November 1996 in NH, m.
 10 Oct 1939 to Peter Francis Tuohy, soon of Peter G. & Margaret (McGovern) Tuohy.
 He was b. abt 1911 in Manchester NH.
 His occupation: Street Car Operator; her occupation, office clerk.

 Michael Joseph Padden, son of Edward & Barbara (Conway) Padden, b. abt 1875 in Ireland, and d.
 4 Jan 1938 in Manchester NH; he m1) 7 June 1904 in Manchester NH to Bridget Dolan/Dolen, dau of Michael & Bridget (Hopkins) Dolan.
 She was b 1874 in Ireland, and d.
 19 April 1913, age 39 in Manchester NH.
 He married 2nd) 24 Aug 1914 in Manchester NH to Annie Agnes Padden, dau of Patrick & Helen (Boylan) Padden.
 She b.
 1894 in Ireland, and d.
-11 Jan 1929 at Sacred Heart Hospital in Manchester NH, age 35, her address at the time was 255 Auburn Street.
+11 Jan 1929 at Sacred Heart Hospital in Manchester NH, of influenza, age 35, her address at the time was 255 Auburn Street.
 At the time of his 2nd marriage his occupation is Fireman.
 In 1900 his occupation was boiler tender.

 1920 US Census > NH > Hillsborough > Manchester